 Total annual premium of £126,930

 We performed an in-depth analysis of what the client expected from their healthcare insurance.
-Having discussed their medical history and performed a full market review.
-Most importantly we negotiated a premium of £96,695 for the private medical insurance.
+We discussed their medical history and performed a full market review.
+Most importantly, we negotiated a premium of £96,695 for their private medical insurance.

-Lastly we sourced a revolutionary Occupational Health Solution which covered all staff for all charges relating to their occupational health requirements.
-Including private GP and nursing, counselling (telephone and face to face) with unlimited cover for all staff at an annual premium of £4,231.68.
+Lastly, we sourced a revolutionary occupational health solution which covered all staff for all charges relating to their occupational health requirements.
+This included private GP and nursing, counselling (telephone and face-to-face) with unlimited cover for all staff at an annual premium of £4,231.68.

 Renewal of this policy 2015: